Salynn McCollum

-Mary Salynn (Selyn) McCollum was the only white female Freedom Rider during the leg from Nashville, Tennessee to Birmingham, Alabama on May 17, 1961.
+Mary Salynn (Selyn) McCollum (April 6, 1940 – May 1, 2014) was the only white female Freedom Rider during the leg from Nashville, Tennessee, to Birmingham, Alabama, on May 17, 1961.

 Early life

-Born to Hilda and Walter McCollum in Tulsa, Oklahoma on April 6, 1940, her family moved around during her childhood.
-She eventually ended up in Amherst, New York where she attended junior high and high school.
+Born to Hilda and Walter McCollum in Tulsa, Oklahoma, on April 6, 1940, she and her family moved around during her childhood.
+She eventually ended up in Amherst, New York, where she attended junior high and high school.
 She has one sister named Rhonda.
-Though admitted to Syracuse University, McCollum's family wanted her to return to the South as both her parents were born and raised in Tennessee.
+Though she was admitted to Syracuse University, McCollum's family wanted her to return to the South, as both her parents were born and raised in Tennessee.

 College and SNCC

 After graduation, she matriculated in 1958 at George Peabody College for Teachers in Nashville, Tennessee.
 Her course of study focused on instruction for intellectually and developmentally disabled students.
 Although she was an undergraduate, she took some graduate level courses.
 During one such course, she met a Fisk University professor, Lester Carr, who shared her interest in developmentally challenged children.
 Professor Carr invited McCollum to visit Fisk University to see a classroom of autistic children.
 He also invited her to come hear Kelly Miller Smith speak at First Baptist, Capitol Hill.